 The Just In Corner

 There is a new journal display with soft seating available for those who would like a more relaxed reading area.
 This is located in the main reading room to the left of the entrance.
 On weekdays during Full Term, there will be the day's issue of The Times and The Guardian available to read.
 (During Vacation there will only be The Times Monday to Friday.)
 Here also is the Oxford Authors' display - see what books present and past law faculty members have had published recently, either as authors or editors.

 Nearby is a new long desk with a couple of Quick Search terminals to search the catalogue, one Bodleian Library Computer, and the Reader Printer for printing from microfilm or fiche.

 If you do not want to sit in the main reading room there are desks available on level one.

 Ground Floor Seating

 There are also desks on the Ground Floor.
-These can be found along the corridor leading to the Freshfields Room.
+Most are along the corridor leading to the IT Training Room.
+There is a height-adjustable desk outside Discussion Room 1.
 More seating been added to the Official Papers section too.

 Technically not a new space - but a new initiative is being tried out from Trinity Term 2018.
 Carrels XIII & XVIII are open door to any reader who would like to sit there.
 Each can accommodate a maximum of 3 readers.
 They are not discussion spaces, but are to be used for silent working.

 Carrel XXIV seats two.
 One desk is equipped with a Bodleian Library Computer.
 This is to help researchers who find they need to consult materials only available via eLD Electronic Legal Deposit.
 This too is not a discussion space.
 You can check availability online.